yoachim/PotentialProjects/README.md

 Take a bunch of stellar spectra, figure out how well LSST will be able to recover stellar metallicity.
 What if we add a narrow-band filter? https://github.com/lsst-sims/sims_narrowband_stellarZ

+There was some work started on this, I'm not sure the paper ever got submitted.
+Looks like there was some work here:  https://www.overleaf.com/project/5d675af7d9c3da5e667b0415

+and another repo here:  https://github.com/yoachim/LSST_narrowband

 ## Star Galaxy Separation with IR

 Similar to the above, I want to know how well we could do star galaxy separation in LSST data if we had IR observations as well.
 In theory, galaxies should be bright in the IR while stars get fainter.